gmelodie/cruzos/README.md

 - **Bump Allocator:** grows in the same direction once all allocated blocks are deallocated, reset memory.
 - **Linked List Allocator:** freed blocks with at least 16 bytes are put in a linked list.
 Reutilizes suitable blocks. (obs: if you deallocate 8 bytes, those are lots until all references are deallocated and memory is reset like in bump allocator)

-## Processes
+## Async
 There is a naïve task scheduler at `/src/task/simple_executor.rs`.
 Tasks can be spawned after executor starts `run`ing.
+Cooperative Multitasking.

+## Processes
+Initial idea of processes including context switching and preemptive multitasking achieved due to [bendudson's awesome tutorial](https://github.com/bendudson/EuraliOS/blob/main/doc/journal/01-interrupts-processes.org).

 ## TODOs
+- fix page fault when keyboard interrupt happens
 - syscalls
     - pkill
     - ps